jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 In terms of operational requirements, there is a boatload of things.
 There are a boatload of unstated requirements of software.
-Two are: can I deploy it in the normal way with all my stuff, with the people who know how to run my machines and everything else.
+Two are: can I deploy it in the normal way with all my stuff, with the people who know how to run my machines and everything else?

 And that is one of the targets of Clojure.
 Clojure was meant to be hosted.
 It is just a JAR.
 It runs in the environment.
 It is easy to sneak in.
-Let us just add this to ... one more JAR, and then we are running.
+Let us just add this.
+One more JAR.
+And then we are running.

 But it is not a small thing.
 If you wanted to adopt Common Lisp, say,